Is my personal injury settlement taxable?

 If a portion of your settlement was taxable on your federal return, it is also taxable on your Georgia state return.
 This is because Georgia uses your Federal adjusted gross income from your federal return on your state income tax return.
 Whatever is not taxable on your federal return is not taxable on your Georgia state taxes.

 The personal injury attorneys at Law Office of Jason R. Schultz, PC, will help you navigate your claim and settlement.
-Call us today at 404-474-0804 to set up your free, no-obligation consultation.
+Call us today at 404-474-0804 or fill out a contact form here to set up your free, no-obligation consultation.